mmccool/ndss-wot-sec/README.md

 ```
 which will generate [ndss-wot-sec.pdf](ndss-wot-sec.pdf).
 You generally only need to run the `bibtex` command and the second run
-of latex if you updated a reference and the bibliography should be
+of `pdflatex` if you updated a reference and the bibliography should be
 updated.
+Note also the use of `pdflatex` to generate a PDF file
+directly.